Course overview

 How you are assessed

-Assessment uses a variety of forms, including OSCE, report, viva voce, presentation, portfolio, exam and assessment of proficiencies in practice.
-All modules incorporate the opportunity for formative feedback whilst the apprentice progresses.
-Work is generally submitted online with online feedback available.
-Apprentices review their progress at the end of the first year and prepare for their next stage of learning.
-On successful completion of the course, they are awarded through an academic assessment board and with an integrated end point assessment.
+Assessment includes an OSCE, essays, verbal tasks, presentations, portfolios, exams and assessment of proficiencies in practice.
+All modules include the opportunity for formative feedback while the apprentice progresses.
+Work is generally submitted online with online feedback.
+The apprentice reviews their progress at the end of the first year and prepares for their next stage of learning.
+On successful completion of the course, they are awarded through an academic assessment board and with a fully integrated end-point assessment.

 Entry requirements